A Model Predictive Capture Point Control Framework for Robust Humanoid Balancing via Ankle, Hip, and Stepping Strategies: Fundamentals

 where $c_x$, $p_{x}$, and $z_{x}$ denote the positions of CoM, CMP, and ZMP in the x-direction, respectively. $\omega=\sqrt{g/c_z}$ is the natural frequency, ${g}$ is the gravitational acceleration, and $c_z$ is the height of the CoM from the ground. $\tau_y$ represents the reaction torque of the flywheel in the y-direction.
 A detailed derivation of LIPFM dynamics is presented in \cite{pratt2006capture}.

-The dynamics of LIPFM in the y-direction can also be derived in the same way as the x-direction, and the dynamics in each direction can be dealt with independently.
-This decoupling property of the system simplifies the analysis and control of the system and makes it easier to handle each direction separately.
+The dynamics of LIPFM in the y-direction can be derived in the same way as the x-direction, and the dynamics in each direction can be dealt with independently.
 Therefore, in this study, the dynamics were derived only in the x-direction for conciseness of the paper, except for Section \ref{Section/Stepping Controller}, where the step time variable couples both x- and y-direction variables.